CAS Book & Dissertation Prizes

-To be eligible for the CAS prize competitions, a book must have been published (or a dissertation defended) within the previous two years.
+To be eligible for the 2019 dissertation prize competition, a dissertation must have been published between January 1, 2016 and December 31, 2018.
 Authors must be citizens or legal residents (holders of “green cards”) of the United States or Canada.
-Eligible works may be from any discipline in the humanities, social sciences, or fine arts.
-The subject matter may deal with contemporary Austria, contemporary Austria’s relationship with Central Europe and the European Union, or the history, society, and culture of Austria and the lands of Central and Eastern Europe with a common Habsburg heritage.
-The language must be English.
+Eligible works may be from any discipline in the humanities, social sciences, or the arts and deal with Central Europe, including the successor states of the Habsburg Empire.
+The language of the dissertation must be English.

 Each prize carries a cash award.

 Multi-authored studies or multi-author collections of essays are not eligible for this competition.

 Send 5 copies of each book or 3 copies of each dissertation to:

 Center for Austrian Studies